Anne Glass and Kenneth Howell, Hearing the Call

 “The average cost per meal is $2.09,” Glass explains.
 “It’s just an amazingly low cost to make sure that these children are fed.
 It’s not only humane to feed these children but it’s maybe one of the best things we can do for education, because a hungry child cannot learn.”

 Feed the Gap has plans to expand to 12 more school districts within the next three years.
-Though they are very careful with projections, and make a point not to overextend their reach, Glass and Howe say that there are future plans to expand to all of Idaho.
+Though they are very careful with projections, and make a point not to overextend their reach, Glass and Howell say that there are future plans to expand to all of Idaho.
 Feed the Gap has also run a brief pilot program in Washington State with great success.
 Beyond the expansion of their program in schools, Feed the Gap is looking to expand beyond their current board of volunteers, hoping to have at least one full-time employee to help with the day-to-day mechanics of running the program.

 To learn more about Feed the Gap, visit their website.